neonzoul/AutomateOS-v1.0/docs/technical/Devlog/sprint4/Sprint4-Requirement.md

 2. **Improve error messages** – Provide clear error messages when runs fail due to missing credentials, invalid API endpoints, or network errors.
 Surface these errors in the UI logs.

 3. **CI pipeline updates** – Add tests for credential encryption/decryption and ensure no secrets are logged.
-Update Playwright tests to include the Google Sheets starter workflow.
+Update Playwright tests to include the Notion starter workflow.

 ### 5 Stretch Goals (optional)